 It must have been a bad squash, because after roasting a butternut squash for this pasta skillet, I’m hooked.
 I could have eaten all of it plain if it weren’t for the fact that I needed to add it to this dish!
 Though, you can solve that problem by roasting a little extra so you can snitch some while making the recipe!

 The olive oil, pepper, and nutmeg magically make butternut squash addicting when roasted for 20 minutes.
 A slight crispy edge appears, and the natural sweetness from the squash becomes prominent.
 It’s good.

-- ¼ C olive oil, divided
+- 3 Tablespoons olive oil, divided

 - 1/4 teaspoon salt

 - 1/4 teaspoon pepper

-- 4 cloves garlic, minced
+- 4 cloves minced garlic

 - 1 jalapeno pepper, chopped

 - 1 1/2 Cups chicken stock

-- 1 C black beans
+- 1 Cup black beans

 - While squash is roasting, prepare pasta according to package instructions.